ynput/ayon-documentation/website/docs/addon_applications_admin.md

 </details>

-### What is the syntax AYON uses for defining environments in settings ?
+### What is the syntax AYON uses for defining environments in settings?

-<details><summary>What is the syntax AYON uses for defining environments in settings ?</summary>
+<details><summary>What is the syntax AYON uses for defining environments in settings?</summary>

 Environment variables should be strings for both keys and values.
 It should be